Foddy/node-red-contrib-huemagic/README.md

 | **model**           | object | The model object of the sensor includes model specific information like the model.id, model.manufacturer, model.name and model.type |

 ## Hue Motion Sensor
-Use the Hue Motion node to control the motion sensor and receive motion events *(you can find this node under the output category of your nodes palette)*.
+Use the Hue Motion node to control the motion sensor and receive motion events.

 ![Hue Motion Example](https://cloud.foddys.com/mXpZ/hue-motion.png)